DinoChiesa/ApiLoadGen/README.md

 Data Model
 ----------------------

 The NodeJS app is itself strictly an API server.
 It presents a simple interface to manage resources known as jobs, sequences, and requests.
+The main point is to generate load, but before generating load we have to know what kind of requests to send.
+This brings us to the data model.

 Jobs consist of a server name and scheme, a set of default http headers to send with each request, 1..N "included" request sequences, and a